-U.S. households have benefited for various forms of pandemic-related stimulus and support, including direct payments to individuals and families, expanded unemployment benefits, and efforts to address food insecurity and challenges in education.
+U.S. households have benefited from various forms of pandemic-related stimulus and support, including direct payments to individuals and families, expanded unemployment benefits, and efforts to address food insecurity and challenges in education.

 To ensure sufficient liquidity for households in light of the crisis, the Congress put forward sources of cash support targeted at those who are the most vulnerable and those who lost their jobs because of the pandemic.
-As of the time of writing of this report, the unemployment rate declined from a high of 14.7 percent in April 2020 to 6.1 percent in April 2021, per the BLS.
-In parallel, there has been a continuing decline in the number of regular UI benefit weeks claimed, falling from 25.1 million during the week ending May 9, 2020 to 10.5 million the week ending March 27, 2021.
-We estimate the improvement in the unemployment rate from May 2020 to March 2021 was almost entirely due to some of those on temporary layoff returning to work.
-Recent official data now shows permanent job losers composing a greater fraction of the unemployed, with the number of unemployed on temporary leave (2.0 million)
+The unemployment rate declined from a high of 14.8 percent in April 2020 to 6.7 percent in December 2020.
+The unemployment rate fell further to 6.0 percent over the first quarter of 2021, where it has relatively stabilized at 5.9 percent as of June.
+In parallel, there has been a continuing decline in the number of regular UI benefit weeks claimed, falling from 23.1 million during the week ending May 9, 2020 to 9.8 million for the week ending March 27, 2021.
+Similar to the unemployment rate, the rate of decline in the number of UI benefit weeks claimed tapered over the second quarter, falling to 8.0 million as of the week ending June 27, 2021.
+We estimate the improvement in the unemployment rate from May 2020 to June 2021 was almost entirely due to some of those on temporary layoff returning to work.
+As of June

-8 These totals reflect the sum of regular state-program insured employment, Pandemic Emergency Unemployment Compensation (PEUC), and Extended Benefits (EB).
-For the week ending March 27 total, a reporting lag requires PEUC and EB to be from the week ending March 20.
+&lt;sup>8 These totals reflect the sum of regular state-program insured employment, Pandemic Emergency Unemployment Compensation (PEUC), and Extended Benefits (EB).
+For the week ending June 27, a reporting lag requires PEUC and EB to be from the week ending June 20.
 These numbers do not include self-employed and gig-economy workers on the PUA program but align closely with the number of unemployed workers reported in the monthly BLS Employment Report.
 With the recent extension in PEUC eligibility, these figures should remain comparable over the coming months.

-9 We estimate that 22.9 million temporary layoffs were reversed from April 2020 to March 2021, after incorporating those workers who were classified by the BLS as employed but not at work who may have actually been on temporary layoff.
-The total number of unemployed fell 20.2 million over the same period, suggesting the addition of 2.7 million more permanent unemployed workers.
+&lt;sup>9 We estimate that 23.4 million temporary layoffs were reversed from April 2020 to June 2021, after incorporating those workers who were classified by the BLS as employed but not at work who may have actually been on temporary layoff.
+The total number of unemployed fell 20.8 million over the same period, suggesting the addition of 2.6 million more permanent unemployed workers.

-being outpaced by the number not on temporary leave (4.2 million).
-Moreover, as of April the unemployment rate remains 2.6 percentage points above the rate in February 2020, before the pandemic.
-However, over this same time period, nearly 4 million workers have dropped out of the labor force, disproportionately women.
+2021, permanent job losers composed a greater fraction of the unemployed, with the number of unemployed on temporary leave (1.8 million) being outpaced by the number not on temporary leave (4.0 million).
+Moreover, as of June 2021 the unemployment rate remained 2.4 percentage points above the rate in February 2020, before the pandemic.
+However, over this same time period, nearly 4 million workers dropped out of the labor force, disproportionately women.